-Chia Yu Lien// In the past century, aging and old age has become widely recognized as one of the most important medical and social problems.
-This has been accelerated by multiple factors, such as demographic change and the institution of retirement.
+Chia Yu Lien // In the past century, aging and old age have become widely recognized as one of the most important medical and social problems.
+This recognition has been accelerated by multiple factors, including demographic change and the institution of retirement.
 In addition to all these factors, in the last three decades aging as a problem has been exacerbated by another trend: neoliberalization.

 Although people often think that one hallmark of neoliberalism is market deregulation, some scholars argue that governmental intervention in the market implemented policies that enabled people to engage with the neoliberal concept of agency.
 With regard to health, neoliberalism has been implemented through managed care reform.
 Good citizens are morally obliged to take care of their health.
 If they fail, they are regarded as lazy, irresponsible, ignorant, or out of control (LeBesco 2010).
 Neoliberalism obscures problems caused by social inequalities, such as racism, and shifts the responsibility for health from the state’s welfare program to the individual, the family, and the market.
 Individuals are presented with the choices provided by the private sector.

 The successful aging paradigm is situated within the intersection of the 20th century hostility toward aging and the late 20th century neoliberalism.
 Successful aging is not a new concept.
 It was proposed by Robert Havighurst in 1961, taken up by Paul Baltes and Margret Baltes and other scholars in 1990, and by John Rowe and Robert Kahn in 1998.
 Although the concept attracted great attention in academic circles every time it emerged, it was not until recently that it attracted the attention of academics and non-academics alike.